 When you hire Walsh Banks Law to act as your outside genereal counsel you will have a piece of mind that you have access to trusted legal counsel that you can rely on to be there when needed.
-Have a question about a contract?.

 Outside general counsel, or outside counsel, are lawyers you retain to advise you on critical issues that affect your business.
 They are not employees of your company.
 Instead they are independent service providers.
 You can think of them as outsourced lawyers.
 You avoid the costs of adding employees, but still have access to top legal talent when you need it.

 Businesses hire outside legal counsel because it is a cost effective way to gain access to experienced skilled lawyers to help them avoid or resolve legal issues so they can focus on running the business and improving revenues.
 The most common reason a small to mid-sized business will hire an outside general counsel is to manage the business’ day-to-day common on-going legal matters.
 Larger companies that have in-house legal staff primarily hire outside legal counsel specialized legal projects or litigation.

 One of the main benefits of hiring outside legal counsel is that you build a strong working relationship with that business attorney.
 Over time, that attorney will develop a deep understanding of your business and goals, and will be able to offer more specialized advice based on what they know about your business and industry.

 Working with outside counsel can save you time and money.
 Both of which are better spent building successful business.